 Chamber Ensembles–Wind and String, Choir–Boys, Choir–Girls, Choir–Mixed, Classical Guitar Ensembles, Jazz Band, Junior and Senior Orchestra, String Orchestra and Wind Band

-Accountancy and Finance, Ancient History, Biology, Computer Science, Chemistry, Chinese Background, Chinese Second Language, Design–Photography, Drama Studies, Economics, English, Food Science, French, Geography, Human Biology, Italian: Second Language, Japanese, Literature, Mathematics Applications, Mathematics Methods, Mathematics Specialist, Modern History, Music, Philosophy, Physical Education Studies, Physics, Politics and Law, Psychology and Visual Art
+Accounting and Finance, Ancient History, Biology, Computer Science, Chemistry, Chinese Background, Chinese: Second Language, Design–Photography, Drama, Economics, English, Food Science, French: Second Language, Geography, Human Biology, Italian: Second Language, Japanese: Second Language, Literature, Mathematics Applications, Mathematics Methods, Mathematics Specialist, Modern History, Music, Philosophy and Ethics, Physical Education Studies, Physics, Politics and Law, Psychology and Visual Art.

 AFL– Boys and Girls, Archery, Badminton, Beach Volleyball, Boot Camp, Cricket, Cross Country, Dance, Fencing, Hockey, House Athletics Carnival, House Beach Carnival, House Swimming Carnival, Jazz Dance, Lightning Carnivals Years 8–10, Netball – Boys and Girls, Rowing, Rugby, Sailing, Soccer, SSWA Athletics, SSWA Swimming, SSWA Triathlons, Super 8 Cricket, Swimming club, Table Tennis, Tennis, Touch Rugby, Volleyball and Yoga